 - Requires high swing speeds to take full advantage

 Just because a golf ball has “lady” in the title does not mean it is only for female golfers.
 The same thing goes for lady clubs and senior clubs.
-Golfers should use what fits them best, regardless of name and Bridgestone e6 Lady balls are a great example of this.
+Golfers should use what fits them best, regardless of name and Bridgestone Ladies Precept Golf Balls are a great example of this.
 If you’re a beginner golfer and reading our Bridgestone golf balls review, this is where you need to be.

-What makes the e6 Lady a great option for beginners is that it provides a high level of forgiveness and helps add distance.
+What makes the Bridgestone Ladies Precept Golf Balls a great option for beginners is that it provides a high level of forgiveness and helps add distance.
 Another great benefit for beginner golfers is that it fits those with moderate swing speeds.
 No matter how athletic or strong you are, it is nearly impossible to be a beginner golfer and have a high swing speed.
 This is not to say that you won’t get there eventually.
 But, until you master the mechanics, your swing speed will be average at best.

-The Bridgestone e6 Lady might be a 2-piece ball, but what makes it worthy of being included on our list is the core.
+The Bridgestone Ladies Precept Golf Balls might be a 2-piece ball, but what makes it worthy of being included on our list is the core.
 This component is lower compression, which adds to feel.
 Additionally, this level of compression will help to maximize distance without having to swing as hard as you can.

 - With no side spin reduction, it is possible to shape this ball—on purpose or not